 Experiment with Google My Business

-If you’re one of a few—or many—businesses in the same category on Google My Business, and your locations are in fairly close proximity, this might be the cause of your low rankings.
+If you’re one of a few—or many—businesses in the same category on Google My Business, and your locations are in fairly proximity, this might be the cause of your low rankings.
 Try toying with your categories on your Google My Business Page.
 Choose a more specific category, or, if possible, try a different category altogether.

 This tip comes with a word of warning.
 You can do serious damage to your SEO if you flippantly make these changes.
 Because your web traffic depends highly on your SEO strategy, we recommend consulting with SEO experts before you make any drastic category changes to your Google My Business page.